HagaYev/MotionGait_AI/README.md

 - MediaPipe for pose estimation
 - Ultralytics for YOLO implementation
 - DeepSort for person tracking
-- PyTorch for deep learning framework
+- PyTorch for deep learning framework LSTM model